ECCC-MSC/open-data/docs/msc-data/nwp_geps/readme_geps-datamart_en.md

 where :

-* __TYPE__ : String indicating individual members direct model outputs (not processed) or probabilistic products created from all members [raw,products]
+* __TYPE__ : String indicating individual members direct model outputs (not processed) or probabilistic products created from all members [raw, products]
 * __HH__ : Model run start, in UTC [00,12]
 * __hhh__ : Forecast hour [000, 003, …, 192, 198, 204, ..., 378, 384] and [000, 003, …, 192, 198, 204, ..., 762, 768] each Thursday at 000UTC